-For the year ended December 31, 2021 and 2020 the share based compensation was \$0.6 million and \$0.3 million, respectively, and are included in "Administrative expenses" in the consolidated statement of operations.
-In 2021, we settled the exercise of 190,000 share options by distributing the same amount of treasury shares.
-With reference to Note 26, "Share Capital, Treasury Shares and Dividends", we issued 50,000 shares in 2020 as a result of the exercise of share options in 2020.
+For the year ended December 31, 2022 and 2021 the share based compensation was \$0.6 million and \$0.6 million, respectively, and are included in "Administrative expenses" in the consolidated statement of operations.
+In 2022 and 2021, we settled the exercise of 450,000 and 190,000 share options, respectively, by distributing the same amount of treasury shares.

-As of December 31, 2021 and 2020, the estimated cost relating to non-vested share options not yet recognized was \$0.9 million and \$1.6 million respectively.
+As of December 31, 2022 and 2021, the estimated cost relating to non-vested share options not yet recognized was \$0.3 million and \$0.9 million respectively.

-28. RELATED PARTY TRANSACTIONS
+27. RELATED PARTY TRANSACTIONS

-We transact business with the following related parties, consisting of companies in which Hemen and companies associated with Hemen have a significant interest: Frontline Ltd and its subsidiaries (referred to as "Frontline"), SFL and Seatankers Management Co.
-Ltd and companies affiliated with it (referred to as "Seatankers").
+We transact business with the following related parties, consisting of companies in which Hemen and companies associated with Hemen have a significant interest: Frontline plc and its subsidiaries (referred to as "Frontline"), SFL, Seatankers Management Co.
+Ltd and companies affiliated with it (referred to as "Seatankers") and Front Ocean Management AS.
 We may also transact business with our associated companies.